AaTekle/jax_transformer/README.md

 ```

 Where:
-- `μ`: mean of the activations
+- $μ$: mean of the activations

-- `σ²`: variance of the activations
+- $σ²$: variance of the activations

-- `ε`: small constant added for numerical stability
+- $ε$: small constant added for numerical stability

-- `γ`: learned scaling parameter
+- $γ$: learned scaling parameter

-- `β`: learned shifting parameter
+- $β$: learned shifting parameter

 Benefits of Layer normalization:
 - smoother gradient flow